zng-ui/zng/TODO/_current.md

 # Config

-* Implement serde for value types in the main crate.
+* Stop watcher on exit (callback calling after app not in scope).
+    - Caused by final write.
+    - Check if dropping the notify watcher un-watches everything.

 # Text Edit